epicnuss55/SFML-Installation-Guide/README.md

 ### Step 4:
 Open `SFML_Template` (*optional*: and rename the folder) and open the folder as a project in Visual Studio Code or any other preferred text editor, open the `main.cpp` file, compile and run the template code to make sure everything is working correctly (see compiling instructions below).
 ## Compiling Instructions
 To compile your project, open up a command prompt line on the terminal of your text editor (or use command prompt).
-Then open type in the following command `gcc -c main.cpp` or `gcc -c *.cpp` if you have multiple C++ files.
+Then open the type in the following command `gcc -c main.cpp` or `gcc -c *.cpp` if you have multiple C++ files.
 Finally `gcc main.o -o main -lsfml-graphics -lsfml-window -lsfml-system` or `gcc *.o -o main -lsfml-graphics -lsfml-window -lsfml-system` if you have multiple object files.